artcom/watchdog/README.md

 It will start the application 'calc.exe' check its status every 15 seconds and log all watchdog output to the logfile 'watch.log'.

-The full feature set is divied in three categories:
+The full feature set is divided in three categories:
 1. The application startup configuration, timed restart commands and runtime checks, like memory cunsumption and heartbeat detecction.
 2. Systemcommand pre and post application execution and timed computer restart or shutdown
 3. Udpcontrol interface for status and controlling of computer, application and a bunch of projectors (will be updated to a plugin infrastructure)

 All optional nodes are obsolete, the functionality will be disabled.
 The notation ${env_var} will evaluate the environment variable 'env_var' into the string, and is used in heartbeat_file definition,